 - P3 Financing — I-95/I-395 Express Lanes Project

-Chapman represented the solicitation agent and the lead underwriter in the solicitation of consents from the Series 2012 Bondholders to permit the extension of the I-95 Express Lanes project in Arlington County, Virginia and the issuance of tax-exempt Series 2017 Bonds, on a parity with the outstanding Series 2012 Bonds, to finance the I-395 segment improvements.
+Chapman represented the solicitation agent and the lead underwriter in the solicitation of consents from the Series 2012 Bondholders to permit the extension of the I-95 Express Lanes project in Arlington County, VA and the issuance of tax-exempt Series 2017 Bonds, on a parity with the outstanding Series 2012 Bonds, to finance the I-395 segment improvements.
 The $475 million project will extend high occupancy vehicle and high occupancy toll lanes along the I-395 corridor to the Pentagon pursuant to a long-term concession between the Virginia Department of Transportation (VDOT) and an entity owned by affiliates of the operator.

 - Sale of Racetracks and Casinos

 Chapman represented Centaur Holdings LLC in a $1.7 billion sale to Caesars Entertainment Corporation.
 Centaur is the owner of two Indiana racetracks and casinos – Hoosier Park Racing and Casino and Indiana Grand Racing and Casino.
 The sellers included Clairvest Group Inc. and West Face Capital.
 The Chapman deal team was led by Michael Friedman, Larry Halperin, and Cathy Rossouw with the assistance of Craig Cohen, Kristin Parker, Gary Polega, and Aaron Krieger.
 For more information, click here for the Clairvest press release, and click here for the Caesars press release.